Skip to main content

 AIFabric Custom Resource

 The MX-AI license gives you access to the AIFabric resource managed by the odin-operator.
-An AIFabric is a collection of:
+An AIFabric is a resource that interconnects Agents with LLMs and MCP Servers:

 • LLMs: LLM API endpoints descriptions, which can be used by agents to perform tasks.
 The currently supported LLM providers are OpenAI, Nvidia and Ollama.
 Other providers will be supported in the future: feel free to contact us if you need support for a specific provider.